Poldark Country – my photographs of Winston Graham’s Cornwall

-But to start with, I have a confession: I have loved Ross Poldark since I was ten or eleven!
-The 1970s series was re-shown on BBC2 on a Monday afternoon in the mid 1980s, and my family recorded it all onto video tapes, which we avidly watched each week.
+To start with though, I have a confession for you: I have loved Ross Poldark since I was ten or eleven!
+The 1970s series was re-shown on BBC2 on a Monday afternoon in the mid-late 1980s, and my family recorded it all onto video tapes, which we avidly watched each week.
 I then remember reading my way through all the books that had been written so far during my first year at secondary school, followed by each new one as it was published in the years after that, with regular re-readings ever since.
-So I am a big fan (who loves the new version too), and I will try not to give too much away to those of you who have only watched the current Aiden Turner version (- you should read the books too though!!).
+So I am a big fan (who loves the new version too), and I will try not to give too much away to those of you who have only watched as far as the current Aiden Turner version has got (- you should read the books too though!!).

 The photo at the top shows Wheal Coates, on St. Agnes Head, just south of Perranporth (and looking further south, with St. Ives in the far distance).
-Much of the Poldark story is based on the history of Cornish mining, and the area around Perranporth has remains still visible like these cliff-top engine house ruins above and below.
+Much of the Poldark story is based on the history of Cornish mining, and the area around Perranporth has remains still visible like these cliff-top engine house ruins above (St. Agnes Head) and below (Porthtowan).

 Perranporth has changed a great deal since Winston Graham wrote his first Poldark books, but some places in the area can still be seen, and it was originally a small fishing and mining community.
-The name of Nampara refers to an area near the centre of Perranporth, where Graham’s own house was (but no longer exists), although he mainly based the house on a manor farm miles to the north near St. Endellion.
-Nampara Cove is a composite of small bays up on the West Pentire headland (between Perranporth and Newquay, see photo at the end).
-Hendrawna beach was mostly Perranporth beach, with Wheel Leisure placed out near the existing Wheal Vlow.
+The name of Nampara refers to an area near the centre of Perranporth, where Graham’s own house was (but no longer exists), although he mainly based the description of Nampara on a manor farm miles to the north near St. Endellion.
+Nampara Cove is a composite of small bays up on the West Pentire headland (between Perranporth and Newquay, see just below and the photo at the end).
+Hendrawna beach was mostly Perranporth beach (see top of the three beaches above), with Wheel Leisure placed out near the existing Wheal Vlow, with touches of Crantock Bay (to the north near Newquay).
 The nearby village of St. Ann’s was based on St. Agnes, just south along the coast from Perranporth and inland a little, and Sawle was made from St. Agnes and Trevaunance Cove.

-Above: This is looking back to the sea, showing the evidence of mining in the area and the countryside, just inland from inland from Porthtowan and Perranporth – I think it could be St. Agnes that you can see on the hill top on the far right.
+Above: This is looking back to the sea, showing the evidence of mining in the area, just inland from Porthtowan and Perranporth – I think it could be St. Agnes that you can see on the hill top on the far right.

-Below: This photograph below is looking north across Chapel Porth beach (in the dip in the middle), to St. Agnes Head, with Wheal Coates on the cliff above Chapel Porth.
+Below: The photograph below is looking north across Chapel Porth beach (in the dip in the middle), to St. Agnes Head, with Wheal Coates on the cliff above Chapel Porth.

 The Mellingey brook through Sawle is the old name for the Bollingey river that runs down into Perranporth.
 Mingoose is inland from Chapel Porth, south east of Perranporth, and many other names can be found on an OS map of the area that also appear in the books – some as places, and some re-used as names for characters.
 Demelza and Warleggan are both Cornish village names, along with Clowance, Tregirls, and Cuby.
 Morwenna and Loveday however are traditional romantic Cornish names, and others in the book come from Graham’s Cornish history research.

-Just inland and south east from Perranporth is the town of Redruth, which holds the fair where Ross first meets and rescues Demelza (the current tv production moved this to Truro though).
+Just inland and south east from Perranporth is the town of Redruth, which holds the fair where Ross first meets and rescues Demelza (the current television production moved this to Truro though).
 I haven’t any photos of Redruth itself, but many Georgian buildings remain.
-Gwennap Pit near Redruth, and the rise of Methodism in the county that is covered in the books is all real.
-Next to Redruth is a monument on a hilltop to Sir Francis Basset – the same Basset that appears in the Poldark books!
-The 1st baron de Dunstanville, 1757 – 1835, MP for Penryn, Cornwall, and owner of Tehidy, (near Redruth), a property that also appears in the books.
-Basset’s feud with Lord Falmouth over power and parliamentary seats in Truro, and his suppression of the riots in Cambourne is all factual.
+Gwennap Pit near Redruth, and the rise of Methodism in the county that is covered in the books is all fact.
+Next to Redruth is a monument on a hilltop to Sir Francis Basset (see photos below) – the same Basset that appears in the Poldark books!
+The 1st baron de Dunstanville, 1757 – 1835, MP for Penryn, Cornwall, and owner of Tehidy, (near Redruth, see below), a property that also appears in the books.
+Basset’s feud with Lord Falmouth over power and parliamentary seats in Truro, and his suppression of the riots in Cambourne is all factual too.

 The first view from the monument (above) I think must look roughly eastwards, towards the edge of Redruth (and across some mine remains of course!).
 The second image below looks northwest, with Illogan in the foreground – the Illuggan village that Demelza and her brothers grew up in, under the shadow of Tehidy and Basset.

-When we were in Cornwall last summer, we went for a bike ride around the Tehidy estate – the house is no longer there, but here is the view across the golf course that now is, with the Carn Brea monument on the hill in the distance (built in 1836 by public subscription, the year after Basset’s death):
+When we were in Cornwall two years ago, we went for a bike ride around the Tehidy estate – the house is no longer there, but here is the view across the golf course that now is, with the Carn Brea monument on the hill in the distance (built in 1836 by public subscription, the year after Basset’s death):

-Below is a view across the roofs of Falmouth to the river estuary and boats, presumably a much bigger town now than when Poldark visited!
-I can’t find any photos of Truro, maybe I haven’t taken any since I moved on from film.
-The Red Lion pub where Ross often went is no more, but apparently it did used to exist!
-Caerhays Castle, home of Cuby Trevannion in the later books actually exists, along with other houses such as Prideaux Place at Padstow and Trelissick, over at the river Fal north of Falmouth, home of Ralph-Allen Daniel.
+Below is a view across the roofs of Falmouth to the river estuary and boats, presumably a much bigger town now than when Ross Poldark visited!
+Then there’s a couple of Truro – the Red Lion pub where Ross often went is no more, but apparently it did used to exist!
+Caerhays Castle, home of Cuby Trevannion in the later books actually exists, along with other houses such as Prideaux Place at Padstow, and Trelissick, over at the river Fal north of Falmouth, home of Ralph-Allen Daniel.
 Winston Graham based Trenwith on Trerice (moving its location to nearer Sawle), and again I’ve been, but so long ago my photos will be on film not the computer!

 The smuggling aspects through the Poldark books are based on fact.
 Mounts Bay on the south coast was known for smuggling, Prussia Cove over on the eastern edge in particular, but it would have taken place all around the coast.
 Below is a view across the sand at low tide to St. Michael’s Mount.
 Fishing and the reliance on pilchards is also historically accurate, and there’s a couple more images below to illustrate these.
 There really was a double wreck on Perranporth beach too.